 Real Streets: Miami

-Another Silver Machine production.
+A Silver Machine production for TruTV.
 Here I was on hand to guide editors unfamiliar with Final Cut Pro, and to swoop in and save the day after after a RAID failure.

 Overnight tape ingestion for the production company Silver Machine.
-This was a show for the American cable channel Discovery, which was shot in Los Angeles, in PAL, so that it could be more conveniently edited in London.
-One full PAL DVCProHD tape is almost exactly as long as one episode of HBO's Entourage.
+This was a show for the American market on the cable channel Discovery, which was shot in Los Angeles, in PAL, so that it could be more conveniently edited in London.
+Interesting fact: One full PAL DVCProHD tape is almost exactly as long as one episode of HBO's Entourage.

 I spent quite a bit of 2008 at the Upright Citizens Brigade Theatre LA, and paid for my classes there by shooting and editing videos.
 Including improv, sketch shows, guerilla music videos, the original Tournament of Nerds competition, and some stuff that I really did not understand.